 While 31 may seem counter-productive to creating a unified brand identity, the brave brand management strategy thoroughly paid off through its use of filters and block coloring.
 Spotify’s design agency Collins also have specific examples of how to use the color palette, so the Spotify team don’t fall back on personal interpretation of the brand style guide.

 A common theme that runs through all these best practice brand style guides is implementation.
 A lot of hard work goes into the creative process of branding a company.
 However, the real work and challenges start after a brand style guide is put together.
 This is where your logo, typeface, images and color palettes exist in the real world and can either be used to increase or conversely weaken your brand value.

 It’s always crucial to remember that your employees are your brand ambassadors.
-They are the people on the frontline communicating in your brand’s visual language every day.
-Templafy‘s document automation software provides an end-to-end solution for brand compliance issues and promoting consistency across all communications.
+They are the people on the frontline communicating in your brand’s visual language every day to your target audience, customers, partners, and more..
+Templafy's document automation software provides an end-to-end solution for brand compliance issues and promoting brand consistency across all communications.

 Below are a few ways in which Templafy can assist in effective brand style guideline implementation:

 - Roll out: It’s not just billboard ads and social media marketing that need to be showcasing brand style guides correctly.
 Make sure your brand world is consistent across all touchpoints - both internally and externally.
 Update everything including email signatures, spreadsheets, contracts, presentations stationery and office signage.
 Tools such as Templafy act to automate your brand style guide, rolling out changes no matter how big or small in real-time, enterprise-wide.

 Brand Managers simply make their updates via the centralized Admin Center and all changes are instantly made to the countless documents and emails sent by your team.